Mark 7.24-30,

 So how do we reconcile this behavior with the fact Jesus

 It’s to challenge his people.
-To see whether we’re really paying attention.
+To make sure we’re alert, and recognize there’s something amiss.
 To see whether we really know him.
 Like Jesus did

 This is actually an advanced test.
 One, sad to say, a lot of Christians don’t pass.
-So it says something about this woman that Jesus was willing to spring it on her… and that she actually did pass it.
+So it says a lot about this woman that Jesus was willing to spring it on her… and she did pass.

 Unclean gods.
 Unclean people?